App to audit WiFi networks

 - Advanced configuration to adjust the different functions to the user's tastes.

-The development of this application is still at beta stage, therefore, its behavior may turn out to be somewhat unstable and, furthermore, there are certain smartphone models by Samsung, HTC, LG or Nexus that are incompatible.
+The development of this application is still at the beta stage, therefore, its behavior may turn out to be somewhat unstable, and, furthermore, there are certain smartphone models by Samsung, HTC, LG, or Nexus that are incompatible.

 - Requires downloading Bcmon which you can also find on Malavida or a script with the same functions.

 - The installation of the app by means of the APK file requires the activation of the "Unknown sources" option within Settings>Applications.

 With a degree in History, and later, in Documentation, I have over a decade of experience testing and writing about apps: reviews, guides, articles, news, tricks, and more.
 They have been countless, especially on Android, an operating system...